mozzarellaV8/agora-marketplace/MarketSizes.md

 As an abstraction, this is essentially the sort of condition that darknet market Agora faced when rival markets Silk Road 2 and Evolution shut down.
 How did this affect the size of the market?

-### before the Silk Road 2 shutdown
+## before the Silk Road 2 shutdown

-Given the overdispersion issues in the quasi/poisson regression models on weekly count population, at the advice of my advisor I decided to investigate what appeared to be a divide in values from 2014 to 2015.
+Given the overdispersion issues in the quasi/poisson regression models on weekly count population, I decided to investigate what appeared to be a divide in values from 2014 to 2015.
 Recalling that Silk Road 2 shut down in early October 2014, I started here.

 Why should this be significant?
 At any given time, several darknet markets may exist.
 But in practical terms, there generally have been only 2-4 major markets (high usage rate) at play simultaneously.
 Markets have a tendency to gain traction as usage goes up - trust is established, word of mouth and reliable feedback spread.

 It can be seen during the interval of SR2's shutdown (~2014-09-20 through 2014-10-10) that the number of product listings on Agora more than doubles, when it previously never had.
 The interval of the SR2 shutdown is set wide to account for spread of this knowledge - from LE filing to media reports <sup>2</sup><sup>,</sup><sup>3</sup>.

+## after SR2